Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Introduction

-exists a.s.\ and has the law of the space component of $A^{(\mu)}$.
-We also prove that $\xi_n(t)$ tends to $2$ when $n$ tends to $\infty$, which shows the need of the correction.

-Actually, to prove these results, we approximate the space-time Brownian motion $B^{(\mu)}$ by planar Brownian motions with proper drifts and $A^{(\mu)}$ by these planar Brownian motions conditioned to remain in a wedge in $\R^2$ of dihedral angle ${\pi}/{m}$.
-We use the results of Biane et al.\ \cite{bbo} in this situation.
+To prove these results, we approximate the space-time Brownian motion $B^{(\mu)}$ by planar Brownian motions with proper drifts and we approximate $A^{(\mu)}$ by these planar Brownian motions conditioned to remain in a wedge in $\R^2$ of dihedral angle ${\pi}/{m}$.
+The dihedral case has been dealt with in Biane et al.\ \cite{bbo} and we use their results.
 Due to the need of the correction term, the approximation is not immediate.